Skyvko6607/nbmehatronics.github.io/README.md

 # NB Mehatronics - Official Site
-We are a small group of students that want to create, inovate new stuff.
+We are a small student company that want to create, inovate new stuff.
 We are from a small town called Novi Bečej in Serbia.

-*This is our group's official site and that is being constantly developed.*
+*This is our company's official site and that is being constantly developed.*

 # Notes
 * Site is in Serbian, and in the future, there may be more options.